REPLACEMENT CASEMENT WINDOWS

-Casement windows, also known as crank out windows or crank windows, use a crank to open outward.
-Casement windows have a hinge to either the right or left side and the window opens horizontally.
+Casement windows, also known as crank out windows or crank windows, open outwards with the turn of a handle.
+Casement windows have a hinge to either the right or left side to open horizontally.
+Marvin Replacement's Ultrex® fiberglass Casement Windows provide long-lasting strength and timeless style.

 Tuckaway handle stores neatly and out of view's way